whizkydee/atom-material-palenight-syntax/README.md

 Don't forget to star :star: :star:

 ### Wanna Contribute?
-Please feel free to report [here](https://github.com/whizkydee/material-palenight-syntax/issues) any irregular syntax highlighting of this theme with an attached screenshot.
+Please feel free to report [here](https://github.com/whizkydee/material-palenight-syntax/issues) any suggestions or irregular syntax highlighting of this theme with an attached screenshot.

 Designed with :heart: by [Olaolu](https://whizkydee.github.io).
 Follow him on [GitHub](https://github.com/whizkydee)